MicrosoftDocs/cpp-docs/docs/parallel/concrt/reference/concurrent-unordered-set-class.md

  `last`

 ### Return Value
- The first two member functions return an iterator that designates the first element remaining beyond any elements removed, or [concurrent_unordered_set::end Method](#end)() if no such element exists.
+ The first two member functions return an iterator that designates the first element remaining beyond any elements removed, or [end Method](#end)() if no such element exists.
 The third member function returns the number of elements it removes.

 ### Remarks
  The first member function removes the element pointed to by `_Where`.
 The second member function removes the elements in the range [ `_Begin`, `_End`).

- The third member function removes the elements in the range delimited by [concurrent_unordered_set::equal_range Method](#equal_range)(KVal).
+ The third member function removes the elements in the range delimited by [equal_range Method](#equal_range)(KVal).

 ##  <a name="unsafe_max_bucket_count"></a> unsafe_max_bucket_count